 School Overview

-The teacher population of 845 teachers has grown by 173% over five years.
+The teacher population of 845 teachers has stayed relatively flat over five years.

 Mt San Jacinto Community College District